BobAnkh/TPCCA/README.md

 ### Setup

-We do our experiment on Ubuntu, so if you are using other OS, please setup yourself according to `setup.sh`.
+We do our experiment on Ubuntu, so if you are using other OS, please setup the envrionment by yourself according to `setup.sh`.

 First create a virtual environment for python, using `conda`, `venv` or whatever you like, and activate it.